primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         is an object that has a database identity (i.e. a primary key) and is currently associated with a session.
-Any object that was previously :term:`pending` and has now been inserted moves into the persistent state, as is any object that's been loaded by the session from the database.
+Any object that was previously :term:`pending` and has now been inserted is in the persistent state, as is any object that's been loaded by the session from the database.
 When a persistent object is removed from a session, it is known as :term:`detached`.